The 5 GTM Metrics That Actually Matter

 None of these are terrible to look at.
 They're just terrible to optimize for.
 Know the difference.

-How to Use These Five Metrics
+How Do You Use These Five GTM Metrics in Practice?

 Once a month.
 One hour.
 That's all it takes.